jota-one/desgouttes/content/en/2.practice-areas/fraud-financial-crime-assets-recovery.md

+---
+bodyBg: true
+backOnClose: /en/practice-areas
+---

-# Fraud, Financial Crime and Asset Recovery
+::anchored{on="h2" title="Fraud, Financial Crime and Asset Recovery"}

 In recent years, governments have increased their efforts and adapted their laws and regulations in order to fight fraud, corruption, money laundering, financing of criminal activities and terrorism.
 As a result, criminal law is increasingly important for international business and finance.